OVI index

 Source: The Institute of Economics, Zagreb

-OVI for February 2024: Will labor demand fall in the first quarter?
+OVI for March 2024: Labor demand drops by -3 percent in the first quarter of 2024

 What is OVI?